-The Division of Neurosurgical Anesthesiology has been providing innovative care to our patients with neurologic disease.
-The perioperative management of patients undergoing Neurosurgical procedures requires the knowledge of neuroanatomy, cerebral physiology, effects of anesthetic agents on cerebral pathophysiology, neurological monitoring and management of intracranial hypertension and cerebral edema.
+The Division of Neurosurgical Anesthesiology provides innovative care to our patients with neurologic disease.
+The perioperative management of patients undergoing Neurosurgical procedures requires knowledge of neuroanatomy, cerebral physiology, effects of anesthetic agents on cerebral pathophysiology, neurological monitoring and management of intracranial hypertension and cerebral edema.

 The Neurocare ICU is a ten-bed critical care unit.
 It is operational twenty-four hours a day and staffed full-time by the faculty of the Division of Neuroanesthesiology.
 The unit provides critical care and recovery services in a customer-focused, cost-effective environment to patients with neurological impairment.
 The interdisciplinary team approach utilized in the unit educates both the patient and the family regarding the disease process, the treatment plan and the expected outcome.

 The Intraoperative Neurophysiologic Monitoring service aims to identify new intraoperative neurological impairment to allow for prompt correction, provide functional guidance to the surgeons and ultimately the best patient outcomes.
 The service is medically directed by David Schreibman M.D. and supervised by Bryan Ferguson CNIM, a recognized expert in neuromonitoring.
 Most of the technical staff is certified as CNIM, Certification for Neurophysiologic Intraoperative Monitoring, awarded by the American Board of Electroencephalographic and Evoked Potential Technicians to designate technical excellence.
 Last year, the service monitored over 900 cases mostly involving the Neurosurgery, Orthopedic Surgery, Otolaryngology and Vascular Surgery services.
 Neuromonitoring modalities employed include: